 It’s a WordPress theme with a visual builder and a lot of dynamic features.

-Because it’s fast, lightweight, has good pricing options, and offers a lot of freedom and flexibility in building dynamic pages.
+Because it’s fast, lightweight, and offers a lot of freedom and flexibility in building dynamic pages.

-Yes, you can use Gutenberg and also Crocoblock plugins for Gutenberg in the pages built with it.
+Yes, you can use the Block Editor and also Crocoblock plugins for Gutenberg on the pages you build with it.

-Yes, it’s quite beginner-friendly, but there is quite a learning curve to it.
-For complete beginners, Elementor will be a better alternative.
+For some beginners, it can be quite good, but for many, there is a learning curve to it.
+For complete beginners, Elementor might be a better alternative.

 Conclusion

-In a word, I’m really impressed, especially considering the fact that it’s quite a new product in the market.
-Bricks builder is intuitive and powerful.
-They have archived a lot, and if they develop at the same rate further, this builder has a great future.
+In a word, I’m really impressed, especially considering that it’s a relatively new product in the market.
+Bricks Builder is intuitive and powerful.
+They have achieved a lot, and if they continue to develop at the same rate, this builder has a great future.

-And yes, they already have integration with JetEngine, which makes this builder even more powerful in dealing with highly dynamic websites and even more flexible for professional users and developers who appreciate full control and flexibility.
-What will be the next step – future will show.
-The price policy is also good, especially considering that they sell Lifetime plans.
+And yes, they already have integrations with Crocoblock, which makes this builder even more powerful for dealing with highly dynamic websites and even more flexible for professional users and developers who appreciate full control and flexibility.

-There are a lot of features that definitely should be added, but the pace is good, and I’m sure this builder will gain even more fans in the nearest future.
+There are a lot of features that definitely should be added, but the pace is good, and I’m sure this builder will gain even more fans in the near future.